-- 11. On or about February 5, 2004, Javier Evan, an employee of Gulf States, was injured during the course of the Project. - 12.
-According to the complaint filed by Javier Evan and Lisa Rosell, Mr. Evan was injured when a crane owned and/or operated by Debtor lowered a tower onto Mr. Evan, severing three fingers and causing internal and external injuries.
-A copy of the amended complaint is attached to the Proof of Claim as Exhibit 2. - 13.
-The alleged injuries suffered by Mr. Evan and Ms. Rosell were the result of acts and/or omissions of Debtor and/or its employees. - 14.
-The statement of damages accompanying the complaint filed by Javier Evan and Lisa Rosell claims damages in the aggregate amount of \$41.45 million.
-See Exhibit 2 to Proof of Claim. - 15.
-TIC was not originally named as a defendant in the complaint filed by Javier Evan and Lisa Rosell.
+14. On or about February 5, 2004, Javier Evan, an employee of GSI, was injured during the course of the Project.

+15. According to the complaint filed by Javier Evan and Lisa Rosell, Mr. Evan was injured when a crane owned and/or operated by Debtor lowered a tower onto Mr. Evan, severing three fingers and causing internal and external injuries.
+A copy of the amended complaint is attached to the Proof of Claim as Exhibit 2.

+16. The alleged injuries suffered by Mr. Evan and Ms. Rosell were the result of acts and/or omissions of Debtor and/or its employees.

+17. The statement of damages accompanying the complaint filed by Javier Evan and Lisa Rosell claims damages in the aggregate amount of \$41.45 million.
+See Exhibit 2 to Proof of Claim.

+18. The complaint filed by Javier Evan and Lisa Rosell names Valero as a defendant.